Algorithm Competition Official Rules and Regulations

 Overview of the Tournament

-The 2006 TopCoder Open ("TCO") Algorithm Competition will take place between February 13, 2006 and May 5, 2006.
-It will consist of one (1) online qualification round, four (4) online elimination rounds and three (3) onsite final rounds, being the Semifinal, Wildcard and Championship rounds.
-The prize purse for this competition is $75,000 in cash.
-Up to 90 competitors will win a cash prize, and for competing in Online Round #1, up to 750 competitors will receive a participatory prize.
-The top 48 finishers in the online rounds will advance to the onsite Semifinal, Wildcard and Championship rounds being held at the Aladdin Resort and Casino* on May 3-5, 2006.
+The 2007 TopCoder Open ("TCO") Algorithm Competition will take place between February 19 and June 29, 2007.
+It will consist of three (3) online qualification rounds, four (4) online elimination rounds and three (3) onsite final rounds: the Semifinal, Wildcard and Championship rounds.
+The prize purse for this competition is $100,000 in cash.
+Up to 450 competitors will win a cash prize and, for competing in Online Round #1, up to 1,800 competitors will receive a participatory prize.
+The top 48 finishers in the online rounds will advance to the onsite Semifinal and Championship rounds, held at The Mirage in Las Vegas, Nevada, USA on June 27, 28 and 29, 2007.

-TopCoder members who are 18 years of age or older as of March 1, 2006 are eligible to win cash prizes, unless otherwise prohibited.
-The TopCoder Open is void in the Quebec province of Canada, and elsewhere where prohibited by applicable law.
+TopCoder members who are 18 years of age or older as of March 29, 2007 are eligible to win cash prizes, unless otherwise prohibited.
+The TopCoder Open is void in the Quebec province of Canada and elsewhere where prohibited by applicable law.
 Cash prizes will not be paid to residents of Cuba, Iran, Iraq, Libya, North Korea, Sudan, or Syria.

-Employees of TopCoder, Inc. and of all official tournament sponsors, regardless of commitment date as sponsor, including any companies involved in the production (including prize suppliers), implementation and distribution of this tournament and their advertising or promotion agencies, parent companies, service providers, agents, officers, subsidiaries or affiliates, or any other persons or entities directly associated with the tournament and members of the immediate families and/or persons living in the same household as such persons, are ineligible to enter the tournament.
-If a competitor's employer signs up as an official sponsor of the tournament on or after February 13, 2006, then that competitor will be disqualified from participating further in the tournament.
-TopCoder members who are performing internships for any official tournament sponsor between January 2, 2006 and May 5, 2006 are also ineligible to compete.
+Employees of TopCoder, Inc. and of all official tournament sponsors, regardless of commitment date as sponsor, including any companies involved in the production (including prize suppliers), implementation and distribution of this tournament and their advertising or promotion agencies, parent companies, service providers, agents, officers, subsidiaries or affiliates, or any other persons or entities directly associated with the tournament and members of their immediate families (parent, child, sibling, and spouse of each) and/or persons living in the same household as such persons, are ineligible to enter the tournament.
+If a competitor's employer signs on as an official sponsor of the tournament after February 19, 2007, then that competitor will be removed from further participation in the tournament.
+TopCoder members who are performing internships for any official tournament sponsor between February 19 and June 29, 2007 are also ineligible to compete.

 In the event that a competitor is disqualified from any round, no other competitors will be added in his/her place.
 The only exception to this is advancement to the onsite rounds.

-Registration for the 2006 TopCoder Open Algorithm Competition will open at 9:00AM EST on Monday, February 13, 2006, and will close at 9:00AM EST on Tuesday, February 28, 2006.
-In order to be eligible to compete in the Algorithm Competition, competitors must be a registered TopCoder member and have registered separately for the Algorithm Competition.
-There is no limit to the number of registrants for the competition, however each individual may only register once.
+Registration for the 2007 TopCoder Open Algorithm Competition will open at 9:00AM EDT on Monday, February 19, 2007, and will close at 5:00 PM EDT on Tuesday, March 27, 2007.
+In order to be eligible to compete in the Algorithm Competition of the TCO, competitors must be a registered TopCoder member and have registered separately for the Algorithm Competition.
+There is no limit to the number of registrants for the tournament; however each individual may only register once.

 NOTE: In the event of a tie for any advancing position during the Qualification Round, the tie will be resolved in the following manner:

-Everyone who competes in an online round must register for each round in the TopCoder Competition Arena no later than five (5) minutes prior to the start of the online round.
-TopCoder members from around the world may be participating in the online rounds, but all start times will be communicated as Eastern Standard Time (GMT -5), so contestants in different time zones must adjust accordingly.
+Participants in each online round must register for the round in the TopCoder Competition Arena no later than five (5) minutes prior to the start of the round.
+All start times will be communicated as Eastern Daylight Time (UTC/GMT -4), so contestants in different time zones must adjust accordingly.
 If a coder does not participate, for any reason, in an online round he/she has advanced to, it will be treated as an automatic loss in that round of competition.

 The dates and times of the online rounds of competition are as follows: